zeropoolnetwork/sharded-storage-docs/article/main.md

 Also, users rent space at the L3 rollup using their payment bridges.
 L3 rollup aggregates proof of the data availability using function interpolation at random points for data blocks.

-The L3 rollups run their own consensus protocols
+The L3 rollups run their consensus protocols
   (e.g. using [Proof of authority](https://en.wikipedia.org/wiki/Proof_of_authority)),
   and members of the consensus are the nodes of the corresponding pool.
-They can perform their own operations and maintain their own state synchronizing every step with L1 blockchain, and only referring to when they explicitly choose to (e.g. to save their state hash).
+They can perform their operations and maintain their state by synchronizing every step with the L1 blockchain, and only referring to when they explicitly choose to (e.g. to save their state hash).

 Users and smart contracts can rent space for the tokens with the L3 rollup.